 Cost to take boat tour: $1,000 pesos per person

-Cost to enter Muyil ruins: ~$50 pesos
+Cost to enter Muyil ruins: ~$75 pesos

 One of the coolest things to do in Tulum is to float down on an old Mayan trading route in a lagoon in the Sian Ka’an Biosphere Reserve.

-When you first enter Sian Ka’an Biosphere Reserve at Muyil (20 minutes south of Tulum), you’ll hike through the mosquito-infested jungle to ancient Mayan ruins.
-But keep going, over a boardwalk to a scenic viewing tower (that you can climb if you’re not scared of heights, or even if you are..), and once beyond that, you’ll reach the shore of the lagoon.
-Pay the boat guide the tour fee per person, which will cost around $1,000 pesos.
+But keep going over a boardwalk to a scenic viewing tower (that you can climb if you’re not scared of heights, or even if you are..), and once beyond that, you’ll reach the shore of the lagoon.
+Pay the boat guide the tour fee per person, which will cost around 1,000 pesos.

 You’ll soon be whisked away in a little motorized canoe boat across crystal clear water.
-You’ll stop alongside some mangroves and will be told to jump out in the water with your life jacket strapped on like shorts.
+You’ll stop alongside some mangroves and be told to jump out in the water with your life jacket strapped on like shorts.

-For the next 45 minutes, you’ll float down the lazy river, created by natural currents.
-Remember to not wear sunscreen again – so plan to wear a shirt and a hat if you burn easily.
-If you want peace and quiet away from the crowds, go early to Sian Ka’an while everyone else is busy visiting the ruins back in town.
+For 45 minutes, you’ll float down the Muyil canals or “lazy river” created by natural currents.
+Remember not to wear sunscreen again – so plan to wear a shirt and a hat if you burn easily.

 7. Marvel at Laguna Kaan Luum

-Cost to enter Kaan Luum: ~$100 pesos
+Cost to enter Kaan Luum: ~$300 pesos

 But despite this, the lagoon constantly gets raved about for its gorgeous colors.

 The lagoon has a deep 82 m (260 ft) cenote at its center.
 When you zoom out, it looks like an eye.
-You can swim in the lagoon around this hole which is closed off by ropes.
+You can swim in the lagoon around this hole, which is closed off by ropes.
 There is also a pier, some swings, and several rest areas.

 The colectivo should cost around $85-120 pesos.
 If you have a rental car, you can also drive there and enter the location in your GPS.